 + myimage.jpg

-With the move to Asset micro-services for asset processing on AEM Cloud Service, several workflow processes which were used in on-premise and AMS versions of AEM have become either unsupported or unnecessary.
+With the move to Asset micro-services for asset processing on AEM Cloud Service, several workflow processes that were used in on-premise and AMS versions of AEM have become either unsupported or unnecessary.

 The migration tool in the AEM Assets as a Cloud Service GitHub repository can be used to update workflow models during migration to AEM as a Cloud Service.